project-oak/oak/README.md

     future we may relax some of these restrictions, when we can reason more accurately about the semantics of concurrent invocations, and how they relate to the policy system.

+Each of these exported functions returns a status code.

 Communication from the Oak Module to the Oak VM and to other modules is implemented via **channels**.
 A channel represents a uni-directional stream of